 Co-Founder, ChargePoint, Inc.

-Richard Lowenthal co-founded ChargePoint in 2007 and operated as the company’s Chief Technology Officer.
-From 1998 until 2007, he was instrumental in starting several companies, including Lightera, Pipal Systems, and Procket Networks.
-Previously, Richard was in executive roles at Cisco, StrataCom, Stardent Computers, and Convergent Technologies.
-Richard is a former Mayor of Cupertino, California, and continues to be heavily involved in the non-profit world.
-He has a BS in Electrical Engineering from UC Berkeley.
+Richard Lowenthal co-founded ChargePoint in 2007 and served as the company’s Chief Technology Officer.
+Prior to founding ChargePoint, he was instrumental in starting several technology companies, including Lightera, Pipal Systems and Procket Networks.
+Previously, Richard held executive roles at Cisco, StrataCom, Stardent Computers and Convergent Technologies.
+He is a former Mayor of Cupertino, California, and continues to be heavily involved in the nonprofit world.
+Richard holds a BS in Electrical Engineering from UC Berkeley.

 President and Chief Executive Officer, ChargePoint, Inc.

-Pasquale Romano is President and Chief Executive Officer of ChargePoint and a member of the company’s board of directors.
-He currently sits on the board of Agilone, CALSTART, Proterra and the YMCA of Silicon Valley.
-Pasquale joined ChargePoint in February of 2011, bringing more than 25 years of technology industry leadership and executive management experience to the company.
-He co-founded 2Wire which was acquired by Pace plc for $475M in 2010.
+Pasquale Romano is President and CEO of ChargePoint and a member of the company’s board of directors.
+Pasquale brings more than 25 years of technology industry leadership and executive management experience to the company.
+He co-founded the networking company 2Wire, which was acquired by Pace plc.
 Previously, Pasquale held multiple positions in marketing and engineering at Polycom.
-In 1989, he co-founded Fluent, Inc., a digital video networking company and served as Chief Architect until it was sold to Novell Corporation in 1993.
-Pasquale holds an undergraduate degree in computer science from Harvard University and received his M.S. from MIT.
+Prior to that, he co-founded Fluent, Inc., a digital video networking company, where he served as chief architect until the company was sold to Novell Corporation.
+Pasquale received an undergraduate degree in computer science from Harvard University and MS from MIT.

 Neil S. Suslak